JetBrains/kotlin-wrappers/kotlin-react/README.md

 }
 ```

-`RBuilder` lets you construct your component's markup using builders, similarly to JSX.
+`RBuilder` lets you construct your component's markup using [type-safe builders](https://kotlinlang.org/docs/reference/type-safe-builders.html), similarly to JSX.

 When writing React code in JavaScript the type annotations for props (via `PropTypes`) are optional, but in Kotlin they are not.